 The day of your procedure:

-- A small incision may be made over your broken vertebrae where a needle will be inserted.
-Your caregiver also may use only the needle to reach your broken vertebrae.
-After inserting the needle, dye may be given through the needle to do a venography.
-Venography shows the veins around your vertebrae, and helps your caregiver plan where to inject the cement.
-Cement is then injected into your vertebrae to fill the broken or cracked area.
+- A small incision will be made over your broken vertebrae where a needle will be inserted.
+Your healthcare provider may insert the needle directly into your skin to reach your broken vertebrae.
+Cement is then injected through the needle into your vertebrae to fill the broken or cracked area.
 After the cement is injected, the needle is removed.
-If a cut was made in your back, it will be closed with stitches.
-A bandage may be placed over the area where your procedure was done.
-Your caregiver may do an x-ray or CT scan to check for any cement leaks.

 After your procedure:

-You will be taken to a room where you can rest until you are fully awake.
-You will have to lie flat for about 1-2 hours so the cement can harden.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver may remove your bandage soon after your procedure to check your wound.
-Once caregivers see that you are not having any problems, you may be able to go home.
-If you are staying in the hospital, you may be taken back to your room.
+You will be taken to a room to rest until you are fully awake.
+You will lie flat until the cement fully hardens.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.